Jump to: Links to Full Articles

 George Washington – A New Mexico outlaw, Washington was lynched in June 1882 in Lincoln, New Mexico.

-John Watts – A cattle rustler who was killed by the militia in New Mexico in March 1883.
+John Watts – A cattle rustler killed by the militia in New Mexico in March 1883.

 John Joshua (J.J.)
 Webb (1847-1882) – Both a lawman and an outlaw, Webb served as a Dodge City, Kansas Deputy Marshal before moving on to Las Vegas, New Mexico.
-There, he served as a “crooked lawman” when the Dodge City Gang was in control.
+He served as a “crooked lawman” when the Dodge City Gang was in control there.

 Wilfred Webb – Arrested for complicity in the robbery of an Army paymaster at Fort Thomas, Arizona on May 11, 1889.